sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 Sometimes, depends on the scenario to implement, the customer might want to preserve certain original encaps in the outgoing traffic.
 For example, say we receive a packet with structure: overlay -> underlay0 -> underlay1 -> underlay2.
 And we want to remove or update underlay0, preserve underlay1 and remove underlay2.
 This gives us the problem of handling all the CRUD combinations of all encaps, including structure changes: after removing underlay0, should underlay1 becomes underlay0 or should we keep it as underlay1?
 All these things affects the encap related routing actions and final packet we create.

-Since all the encap information is preserved in the metadata bus for flow creation anyway, to solve this problem, we can simply recreate them in anyway we want with routing action: `tunnel_from_encap`.
-It allows the source and target encap and their override value being set, which allows us to preserve the encaps in anyway we want and also ensures the clarity of final transformation that we are doing in the end.
+Since all of the encap information is preserved in the metadata bus for flow creation, to solve this problem, we can simply recreate them in the manner we want using the routing action: `tunnel_from_encap`.
+It allows the source and target encap and their override value to be set, which allows us to preserve the encaps exactly as intended, and also ensures the clarity of final transformation performed in the end.

 Please note that: Encap preservation will not affect the reverse tunnel creation as "Stateless decap vs stateful decap" section described above.
 A encap can be preserved as well as used in reverse tunnel creation at the same time, since they are essentially 2 different things.

 ### 5.6.
 Conntrack Lookup and Update

-After entering a specific pipeline, the first stage will be the Conntrack Lookup stage, which does the flow lookup.
-If any flow is matched, the saved actions will be applied, the metering counters will be updated, and the rest of pipeline will be skipped.
+After entering a specific pipeline, the first stage will be the Conntrack Lookup stage, which performs the flow lookup.
+If any flow is matched, the saved actions will be applied, the metering counters will be updated, and the rest of pipeline will be exited.

 The core of the Conntrack Lookup and Update stage is the flow table.